Constitution of the Cisalpine Republic (1797)

 The Constitution of the Cisalpine Republic (Costituzione della Repubblica Cisalpina), was the first constitution of the Cisalpine Republic, a sister republic of France under Napoleon Bonaparte, roughly comprising the modern-day northern regions of Lombardy and Emilia-Romagna.
 It came into effect on 20 messidor V (8 July 1797).

-It established a directorial republic, which effectively was French puppet.
+It established a directorial republic, which effectively was a French puppet.
 The parliament had an upper house of 60 aldermen and a lower house of 120 members, both appointed by Napoleon.
 The territory was divided in French-like departments and municipalities.
 Every noble title was abolished.

-This constitution did not survive a year since Napoleon left Italy towards Egypt in 1798.
+This constitution did not survive even a year since Napoleon left Italy towards Egypt in 1798.